Ek Kasak Reh Gayi is a Pakistani drama serial written by K Rehman and directed by Dilawar Malik.

 The OST is one of my favourites.
 This is from a 5.5 years old fandome with Pakitani Drama Industry.
 The OST needs a dedicated post for praise.
 Duly noted!

-The higlights the extremist side of a religious man who could have handled the sitation better by behaving politely and kindly.
+The drama higlights the extremist side of a religious man who could have handled the situation better by behaving politely and kindly.

 Sanam’s hair, OMG!
 It is hard not to notice her lustrous locks.
 Envious, very!

 Sanam’s character was a 180 turn from her confident, independent and headstrong girl.
 She was meek and emotional and helpless most of the time, even though she did protest a bit in front of her Taya.